dd86k/WinYourDesktop/README.md

 - wyd-lib
   - .NET Library, Interpreter

-Make sure Costura.Fody and SharpShell are installed and referenced.
+Make sure Costura.Fody and SharpShell are installed and referenced (In `References`).

-Since WinYourDesktop and WinYourDesktopConsole, Visual Studio generates wyd-lib first.

 Then you can just debug right away.

-Fody takes care of embedding the DLLs.
+Costura.Fody takes care of embedding the DLLs into the UI and console solutions.

-# Ideas?

-Just toss them in the ticket system ("Issues")!

 # FAQ